-\textbf{Impacts from Data Heterogeneity}.
+When $\lambda=0$, we only share robustness through customizing $\text{BN}_a$ for each target ST user without PNC losses and the propagated BNs is more effective on the Digits than on DomainNet, because DomainNet is a more complicated task involving higher domain divergence.
+As the domain gap overwhelms the gap between adversarial samples and clean samples (also see representation comparison in \cref{fig:bn_pca_ex}), the $\text{BN}_c$ outperforms the $\text{BN}_a$ surprisingly on RA.
+As we formerly discussed, the non-reducible domain gap in adversarial training motivates our development of PNC loss.
+With PNC loss ($\lambda=0.5$), we significantly improves the robustness and accuracy and the performance approaches the all-AT results.
+In addition, either with or without PNC losses, the cos-weighting strategy consistently improves the robustness compared to non-informative uniform weights. \\ \textbf{Impacts from data heterogeneity}.
 To study the influence of different AT domains, we set up an experiment where AT users only reside on one single domain.
-For simplicity, we let each domain contains a single user as in \cite{li2020fedbn} and utilize only 10\% of \textsc{Digits} dataset.
+For simplicity, we let each domain contains a single user as in \citep{li2020fedbn} and utilize only 10\% of \textsc{Digits} dataset.
 The single AT domain plays the central role in gaining robustness from adversarial augmentation and propagating to other domains.
 The task is hardened by the non-singleton of gaps between the AT domain and multiple ST domains and a lack of the knowledge of domain relations.
-Results in \cref{fig:benchmark_O2M} shows the superiority of the proposed FedRBN, which improves the RA more than $10\%$ in all cases with small drops in SA.
-We see that the RA is the worst when MNIST serves the AT domain, whereas RA propagates better when the AT domain is SVHN or SynthDigits.
-The possible reason is that SVHN and SynthDigits are more visually different from the rest domains (see \cref{fig:dataset_samples}), forming larger domain gaps at test.
+Results in \cref{fig:benchmark_O2M} show the superiority of the proposed FedRBN, which improves RA for more than $10\%$ in all cases with small drops in SA.
+We see that RA is the worst when MNIST serves as the AT domain, whereas RA propagates better when the AT domain is SVHN or SynthDigits.
+A possible explanation is that SVHN and SynthDigits are more visually distinct than the rest domains (see \cref{fig:dataset_samples}), forming larger domain gaps.

-\textbf{Impacts from Hardware Heterogeneity}.
+\textbf{Impacts from hardware heterogeneity}.
 We vary the number of AT users in training from $1/N$ (most heterogeneous) to $N/N$ (homogeneous) to compare the robustness gain. \cref{fig:benchmark_partial_M2M} shows that our method consistently improves the robustness.
 Even when all domains are noised, FedRBN is the best due to the use of DBN.
 When not all domains are AT, our method only needs half of the users to be noised such that the RA is close to the upper bound (fully noised case).